Monarch73/MicroHomebridgeAlexaEsp8266/README.md

 Add a switch
 In the "Switch Configuration" section, specify a name for the switch.
 This name will be recognized by the Echo later on so it's best to specify a distinct name.

-There are 4 ways to control devices that RFBridge2 supports:
+There are 4 ways to control devices that MicroHomebridge supports:

 Option 1.)
 Remote Control Sockets with DIP-Switch configuration